What about triathlon racing cycling shoes?

 - Comfort: Race-specific cycling shoes have added cushioning, which also helps reduce irritation and chance of blisters forming before the run.

-As such, it is vitally important that you make sure the triathlon cycling shoes fit properly or you are liable to find yourself half a leg or more into the race before you realize that the wrong triathlon cycling shoes can completely shut down your race.
-It is interesting to note that the importance of this works in all directions as being too large is just as bad, if not worse, as your triathlon cycling shoes being too small.
+As such, it is vitally important that you make sure the cycling shoes fit properly or you are liable to find yourself half a leg or more into the race before you realize that the wrong tri cycling shoes can completely shut down your race.
+It is interesting to note that the importance of this works in all directions as being too large is just as bad, if not worse, as your cycling shoes being too small.

-In fact, it is worth remembering that it is by wearing a pair of triathlon cycling shoes which are too large that you are most likely to develop blisters, a sharp departure from how shoe fit normally works where shoes which are too tight are the ones that cause blisters.
+In fact, it is worth remembering that it is by wearing a pair of triathlon bike shoes which are too large that you are most likely to develop blisters, a sharp departure from how shoe fit normally works where shoes which are too tight are the ones that cause blisters.

 Of course, shoes which are too tight can potentially cause blisters as well, but due to the unique circumstances when pedaling a triathlon bike, a tighter fit is simply more likely to fatigue your feet rather than cause blisters.
 Because the foot is continuously moving in every direction at a rapid pace, a pair of triathlon shoes which are too large will ultimately have the room to rub against the inner walls of the shoes and almost guarantee the development of blisters by the end of the cycling leg.

-One thing to keep in mind is that the fit of the triathlon cycling shoes will change depending on which leg of the race the cycling leg is run.
+One thing to keep in mind is that the fit of the triathlon bike shoes will change depending on which leg of the race the cycling leg is run.
 This is because as you run a triathlon, the different legs of the race affect your feet in different ways which will then impact how the shoes you wear for the next leg of the race fit.
-For example, the best triathlon cycling shoes to use after the swim leg or the race are unlikely to fit differently than the best triathlon cycling shoes to use as the opening leg of the race.
+For example, the triathlon biking shoes to use after the swim leg or the race are unlikely to fit differently than the cycling shoes to use as the opening leg of the race.
 In fact, the sequence of the race’s legs is just as important as just getting the best triathlon cycling shoe in general due to the fact that your feet will swell over time as you run the race and the shoes for each leg of the race will fit differently as the race progresses than had they been tried on in a store.

-If you are going to go the extra mile to get a pair of specialized triathlon cycling shoes to improve your performance in the cycling leg of the race, then it only makes sense to ensure that the shoes do just that.
-The biggest contributor to any improvement in your cycling time with the inclusion of triathlon cycling shoes is due to the outsole, specifically, whatever type of plate the manufacturer uses.
+If you are going to go the extra mile to get a pair of specialized triathlon shoes to improve your performance in the cycling leg of the race, then it only makes sense to ensure that the shoes do just that.
+The biggest contributor to any improvement in your cycling time with the inclusion of bike shoes is due to the outsole, specifically, whatever type of plate the manufacturer uses.

 Keep in mind, this plate needs to be fairly stiff, so it will transfer as much power from your foot to the pedal as possible without any wasted motion.
 That said, the plate must also be incredibly lightweight, otherwise, it will ultimately contribute to fatigue and present as more of a hindrance than a benefit.
-This is why most of the higher-end brands of triathlon cycling shoes make it a point to use either carbon or some type of carbon composite since it is both incredibly lightweight as well as extremely stiff and durable.
+This is why most of the higher-end brands of tri shoes make it a point to use either carbon or some type of carbon composite since it is both incredibly lightweight as well as extremely stiff and durable.

 How to Transition to the Bike in Triathlon

-As we can see, there are simply too many different types of racers, each with their own particular set of needs, for a single pair of triathlon cycling shoes to unanimously be the objective best triathlon cycling shoes for all people.
-Some people may be a bit more invested in triathlon competitions and willing to further invest in the best pair of triathlon cycling shoes they can find while other people might simply be looking for the best pair that will not also break the bank.
+As we can see, there are simply too many different types of racers, each with their own particular set of needs, for a single pair of cycling shoes to unanimously be the objective best cycling shoes for all people.
+Some people may be a bit more invested in triathlon competitions and willing to further invest in the best pair of cycling shoes for triathlon they can find while other people might simply be looking for the best pair that will not also break the bank.

-For those looking for the best of the best, we recommend the Fizik Transiro Infinito R1 and the S-Works Trivent triathlon cycling shoes for men and women.
-Both of these shoes are made of materials devised by their respective companies which perform better than the standard fare that you might otherwise find on a pair of random triathlon cycling shoes.
+For those looking for the best of the best, we recommend the Fizik Transiro Infinito R1 and the S-Works Trivent cycling shoes for men and women.
+Both of these shoes are made of materials devised by their respective companies which perform better than the standard fare that you might otherwise find on a pair of random cycling shoes.
 On top of that, each one provides specific benefits that set them apart from the rest of the pack.